Artemisia absinthium: Cultivation

 The plant can easily be cultivated in dry soil.
 It should be planted under bright exposure in fertile, midweight soil.
 It prefers soil rich in nitrogen, and can be propagated by ripened cuttings taken in spring or autumn in temperate climates, or by seeds in nursery beds.
 Growing the plant with others tends to stunt their growth; accordingly, it is not considered to be a good companion plant.
 A. absinthium also self-seeds generously.
-It is naturalised in some areas away from its native range, including much of North America and Kashmir Valley of India.
+It is naturalised in some areas away from its native range, including much of North America and the Kashmir Valley of India.

-This plant, and its cultivars 'Lambrook Mist' and 'Lambrook Silver' have gained the Royal Horticultural Society's Award of Garden Merit.
+This plant, and its cultivars "Lambrook Mist" and "Lambrook Silver" have gained the Royal Horticultural Society's Award of Garden Merit.
 These two short cultivars are very similar and more silver than typical British absinthium material and probably derive from southern Europe.
-'Lambrook Silver' is the earliest of these cultivars, having been selected in the late 1950s by Margery Fish, who developed the garden at East Lambrook Manor.
-'Lambrook Mist' was selected about 30 years later by Andrew Norton, a subsequent owner of the garden.
+"Lambrook Silver" is the earliest of these cultivars, having been selected in the late 1950s by Margery Fish, who developed the garden at East Lambrook Manor.
+"Lambrook Mist" was selected about 30 years later by Andrew Norton, a subsequent owner of the garden.
 Both gained their Awards of Garden Merit during the RHS Artemisia Trial 1991–3.

-Cultivar 'Silver Ghost' is a taller, silver plant, which flowers much later (August–September) than typical absinthium (June–July) in UK, so holds its silver appearance for longer.
-This and a more feathery-leaved cultivar 'Persian Lace' were selected by National Collection Holder John Twibell in the 1990s.
+Cultivar "Silver Ghost" is a taller, silver plant, which flowers much later (August–September) than typical absinthium (June–July) in Britain, and so holds its silver appearance for longer.
+This and a more feathery-leaved cultivar "Persian Lace" were selected by National Collection Holder John Twibell in the 1990s.